-- There are 10 short online modules (Case-Based Vignettes based on real scenarios) - Following each case, you must complete 5 brief survey questions which will allow you to obtain a Certificate of Completion for the case. - Please email your Certificates of Completion for the 10 cases to: Maritza Montalvo (mmontalv@med.cornell.edu) for your Student Record.
+- There are 10 short online modules (Case-Based Vignettes based on real scenarios) - Following each case, you must complete 5 brief survey questions which will allow you to obtain a Certificate of Completion for the case. - Please upload your Certificates of Completion for the 10 cases to the ONE DRIVE (as directed by Ms. Margaret Gubbins) for your Student Record.